-We got up stupidly early as triathlons always start before sane people are awake.
+We got up stupidly early fort Weymouth Half as triathlons always start before sane people are awake.
 Stu made an instant porridge, whereas I ate some cold blueberry protein porridge that I had made the day before.
 It didn’t taste especially delicious as it was so cold, but I thought it was safer to stick to tried and tested.
 I then had a shower as I wanted to be able to do my hair in a French plait.
-I’ve tried lots of hairstyles and this seems to be the best way to tie my hair up for the swim and the bike, but I can also fit a bike helmet over it quite easily.
+I’ve tried lots of hairstyles and this seems to be the best way to tie my hair up, as I can also fit a helmet over it quite easily.

 It was very windy, so we were told that the race start had been delayed for half an hour whilst the officials decided whether it would be safe for the swim to go ahead.
 After I had finished sorting out all of my stuff, I headed over to the nearby pub where I heard that James and Ellie had a table.
 We were soon joined by Liz and Suzanne who had been to have a closer look at the conditions.

 After a while, we learned that the course had been adjusted and cut in half for the iron distance competitors.
 I was uncertain whether I would feel reassured if I went to look at the conditions for myself, so I stayed in the warmth and comfort of the pub.

 Soon the whole gang had assembled for some pre-race chat/pep talks/hot drinks.